-The National Geospatial Advisory Committee (NGAC) held their spring meeting April 3-4, 2018 at the Department of the Interior, Washington, DC.
+The National Geospatial Advisory Committee (NGAC) held their summer meeting June 26-27, 2018 at the Department of the Interior, Washington, DC.
 The NGAC is a Federal Advisory Committee (FACA) to the Federal Geographic Data Committee (FGDC).
 The role of the NGAC is to provide advice and recommendations related to the national geospatial program and the development of the National Spatial Data Infrastructure.
 Full minutes of the meeting, PowerPoints, and lightning talks are available on the NGAC website.